Published By Credit Suite at October 30th, 2015

 Apply and get approval for credit from at least three of those vendors.
 Follow the instructions to get a purchase approved.
 Wait until at least three payment experiences are on your business credit reports (generally in about 30-90 days or so).

-And you’ll be well on your way to a good business credit score – and you’ll be a lot more likely to get an approval once you apply for retail and fleet credit, and bank credit cards.
+And you’ll be well on your way to a good business credit score – and you’ll be a lot more likely to get an approval once you apply for even more credit.

 The secret to success with business credit is you must first start building credit with vendors who report to the appropriate business credit reporting agencies.